 Ad platforms like Google’s are incredibly effective marketing tools.
 But without extensive knowledge and experience running campaigns, runaway spending is a constant risk.

-What’s worse is that many companies don’t even realize they’re spending way too much on Google AdWords* (soon to be known as Google Ads).
+What’s worse is that many companies don’t even realize they’re spending way too much on Google Ads.

 No business wants to waste money, and when they spend more than they have to on advertising — that’s a pretty hard pill to swallow.

 Luckily for you, we have a helpful guide to help you save your ad dollars from being squandered.

 1) Conversion Tracking

 A conversion happens when a person performs a desired action on your website from various marketing channels such as organic search, social media, or for this guide, PPC.

 For an ecommerce business, the typical conversion is an ecommerce sale.
 A B2B company usually counts a conversion when a prospect makes a phone call or fills out a form with relevant contact information.

 Conversions are one of the primary performance metrics for digital marketing.
 They are what drive your business and account for the return on your investment.